 A celebration of the people, companies, and projects advancing equality, diversity and inclusion in our community and around the world.
-This is our company's ninth year honoring these inspiring champions.
+This is our company's tenth year honoring these inspiring champions.
 Our nominees and winners are advocates for those in crisis, for the physically and mentally disabled, and for those from different cultures, genders, races and religious backgrounds.

 “Diversity is the one true thing we all have in common.
 Celebrate it every day.” - Unknown

 1223 South Tamiami Trail